reggiemagtibay/reggiemagtibay/README.md

 # 👋 Hi, I'm Reggie

-Curious about data, tech, and how things work.
-With a background in digital marketing, I create data-driven projects using SQL, Power BI, and Excel.
+### Curious about data, tech, and how things work.
+With a background in digital marketing, I specialize in turning data into actionable business insights using SQL, Power BI, and Excel.
 ---

 ## 🧠 About Me